Saccharina latissima: Threats

-In 2004, scientists reported a loss in sugar kelp of up to 80% at Skagerrak and 40% at the West coast of Norway.
+In 2004, scientists reported a loss in sugar kelp of up to 80% at Skagerrak and 40% at the west coast of Norway.
 The reasons for this loss are not fully understood, but the increase in ocean temperature, high levels of nutrients and the reduction in animal species feeding off the filamentous algae are suggested as the most likely reasons.

 Uses

 Sugar kelp is used as a food in many places where it grows, one of many species often called kombu.
 Sugar kelp can be used as a vegetable in salads but is most frequently used in soups and stocks where it provides savory flavors and is especially highly valued in vegetarian cooking.
 Kombu is a key component of miso soup.
 The savory flavor of sugar kelp comes from free amino acids like glutamate.
 Monosodium glutamate was first isolated from Saccharina.
 Sugar kelp gets its name due to it containing the sugar alcohol mannitol which is extracted from it to be used as a sugar substitute, especially for chewing gum.
+Isle of Harris distillery on Lewis used the kelp as a flavouring in its gin.